-If your wholesale price leaves you with narrow progfit margins and you’re looking for an alternative to the 50% one-size-fits-all approach, you might want to try implementing the absorption pricing method to calculate your Reccomended Retail Price (RRP) and your wholesale price.
+If your wholesale price leaves you with narrow profit margins and you’re looking for an alternative to the 50% one-size-fits-all approach, you might want to try implementing the absorption pricing method to calculate your Recommended Retail Price (RRP) and your wholesale price.

 Absorption pricing works great when you’re trying to figure out your wholesale price, as it ensures you earn a certain profit margin on every piece.

-Of course calculating prices manually using this formula for hundreds of products can be tedious and time consuming.
+Of course calculating prices manually for hundreds of products can be tedious and time consuming.
 Inventory management tools like TradeGecko's Wholesale Price Calculator can automate most of this process, saving you many hours of calculations.
-Moreover, you can export your prices once your done and add it to your inventory managment system.
+Moreover, you can export your prices once your done and add it to your inventory management system.

-Pricing can be a challenge for many commerce businesses and while there is no easy fix, there are tools you can use to automate the intital process.
-In the long term, adapting your prices to reflect changing market demands and costs requires for and indepth analaysis of your products are performing.
-Solutions like TradeGecko that help to manage inventory as well as sales and purchase orders, that include robust reporting capabilities can help you keep your prices and profit margins at an optimal level.
+Pricing can be a challenge for many commerce businesses and while there is no easy fix, there are tools you can use to automate the initial process.
+In the long term, adapting your prices to reflect changing market demands and costs requires for and in depth analysis of your products are performing.
+Solutions like QuickBooks Commerce that help to manage inventory as well as sales and purchase orders, that include robust reporting capabilities can help you keep your prices and profit margins at an optimal level.

 Calculate wholesale and retail prices for multiple products.
 Export your prices for easy reference.